Suisun Valley Residents Continue Effort to Keep It Rural

 “When people come visit, they always say, ‘it’s so quiet here!’” says Esther Pryor, owner of four goats, nine cats, and a small bike shop on Suisun Valley Road.
 Her neighbor Larry Welsh adds, “Well, they might hear the coyotes.”

 Here at the gateway to the fertile Suisun Valley, the quiet is made possible in part by Esther and Larry’s efforts to keep this place rural.
 On a small plot of land below Rockville Hills Regional Park, horses and cattle graze, and Swainson’s hawks catch prey in golden grass.
-But the “Woodcreek 66” developer is trying to change the area’s zoning to allow 66 homes, and the City of Fairfield is supporting the proposal, hoping to annex the land.
+But the “Woodcreek 66” developer is trying to change the area’s zoning to allow 66 homes.

-Esther and Larry’s group and others are suing—not for the first time—to stop this.
-It’s a dangerous precedent, a direct attack on the county’s voter-approved Orderly Growth Initiative.
+Esther and Larry’s group and others are suing—not for the first time—to stop this development, which could set a dangerous precedent.

-“These developers are trying to wrangle water and sewer into land outside the city, so the city can swallow us up,” says Esther.
+“These developers are trying to wrangle water and sewer into land outside the city,” says Esther.

-Learn more and download the At Risk 201 7 report here.
+Learn more and download the At Risk 201 7 report.

 Photos by Dani Padgett ©